List of the Popular Tropical St. John Beaches

-St. John, Virgin Island, is the smallest & most unspoiled of the three United States Virgin Islands, is best known for its dozens of post card perfect white sand beaches, turquoise bays abounding in colorful corals & rainbows of tropical fish & endless vistas of green velvet hills.
+St. John, Virgin Islands, is the smallest & most unspoiled of the three United States Virgin Islands.
+It is best known for its dozens of postcard-perfect white sand beaches, turquoise bays abounding in colorful corals & rainbows of tropical fish & endless vistas of green velvet hills.

 Frequent visitors to St. John are beach lovers who aren’t content to only read about St. John in books but are always ready to go back to the beach.